caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var c = 1e-2m;   // decimal
 ```

-The `d` suffix is only really relevant for integer literals.
+The `d` suffix is only really relevant for integer literals, because unsuffixed literals with a floating point default to `double`.

 Although there are no suffixes for the smaller integral types, assignment of integer literals to them will still work if the type is explicitly defined and the constant is within the correct range.
 You can put an explicit cast in if you feel it adds clarity or if it is necessary.